Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Monopole bubbling effect

 \end{pdffig}

 \begin{pdffig}

 \end{pdffig}

-We briefly review the naive brane picture for monopole bubbling of 't Hooft loops in the 4d \(\mathcal{N}=2\) \(U(N)\) and \(SU(N)\) gauge theories with \(2N\) hypermultiplets, as proposed in \cite{Brennan:2018rcn}; see also \cite{Brennan:2018yuj} and its completion by introducing extra D5-branes \cite{Assel:2019iae}.
+We briefly review the naive brane picture for monopole bubbling of 't Hooft loops in 4d \(\mathcal{N}=2\) \(U(N)\) and \(SU(N)\) gauge theories with \(2N\) hypermultiplets, as proposed in \cite{Brennan:2018rcn}; see also \cite{Brennan:2018yuj}, as well as its completion through the introduction of extra D5-branes \cite{Assel:2019iae}.
 Our focus is on the case \(N=2\), i.e., the \(SU(2)\) gauge theory with four hypermultiplets.
-The advantage of the complete D-brane setup with extra D5-branes is that it avoids complicated calculations in the Born-Oppenheimer approximation and can also be applied to dyonic loops.
-However, so far, the complete D-brane setup is only known for the \(SU(N)\) gauge group.
+The advantage of the complete D-brane setup with extra D5-branes is that it avoids complicated calculations in the Born--Oppenheimer approximation and can also be applied to dyonic loops.
+However, so far, the complete D-brane setup is known only for the gauge group \(SU(N)\).

 The brane configuration is depicted in Table \ref{table:brane}.
-In type IIB string theory, we introduce \(N\) D3-branes extending in the \(x^0, x^1, x^2, x^3\) directions.
+In type IIB string theory, we introduce \(N\) D3-branes extending along the \(x^0, x^1, x^2, x^3\) directions.
 The low-energy worldvolume theory on the D3-branes is a 4d \(\mathcal{N}=4\) \(U(N)\) supersymmetric gauge theory.
-Next, we introduce \(2N\) D7-branes extending in the \(x^i\) directions for \(i=0,1,2,3,6,7,8,9\).
+Next, we introduce \(2N\) D7-branes extending along the \(x^i\) directions for \(i=0,1,2,3,6,7,8,9\).
 By integrating out the \(\mathcal{N}=2^*\) mass, we obtain the \(\mathcal{N}=2\) \(U(N)\) gauge theory with \(2N\) hypermultiplets in the fundamental representation.